 We will assist you in planning the funeral.
 In consultation with you, we will ensure that the funeral service will be a dignified expression of caring love and Christian hope.

-Contact the parish office with any questions about preparations for a funeral and to arrange a consultation with the vicar.
+Contact the Vicar with any questions about preparations for a funeral.